-I now live in Berlin and work for “Der Palast” by Constantin Television for ZDF (German BBC).
-Currently I assist with logistics.
+My first job when I arrived in Berlin was working for “Der Palast” by Constantin Television for ZDF (German BBC).
+Here I assisted with logistics.
 TV and Film involves a lot of people with constantly changing filming schedules.
 This all has to be coordinated between the different departments and then delegated.
 The costume design team deal with the visuals and we in the wardrobe department make sure they have everything they need to do their jobs and we also handle behind the scenes work.
 This could be anything from reporting crew working hours and expenditure, to planning a dance scene with 100 extras and multiple changes.
 So it mostly involves having an overview of what needs to happen, and when!
-This becomes especially difficult when shooting with multiple units or when wrapping parallel to filming, so team work skills developed at IT Sligo really help!
+This becomes especially difficult when shooting with multiple units or when wrapping parallel to filming, so team work skills developed at ATU Sligo really help.

 To anybody who is interested in pursuing a similar career path, I would say this.
 Learn to be comfortable being yourself and open to trying new things.
 ATU Sligo Lecturer Tommy Weir once told me to say yes to opportunities and be open, and that’s a piece of advice I’ve followed ever since.
 This makes the transition from studying in a controlled environment to working in the unpredictable world of theatre and film much easier, and can also lead to some exciting opportunities.

-I liked that ATU Sligo gave a college experience in a smaller city.
+I loved that ATU Sligo gave a university experience in a smaller city.
 Coming from a small town means that it can be an easier adjustment than moving to somewhere like Dublin or Galway.
-Having smaller classes than some of the larger universities lets you have a lot more engagement with your lecturers and makes it easier to make friends.
+Having smaller classes compared to some of the larger universities lets you have a lot more engagement with your lecturers and makes it easier to make friends.

-For me the first few months of the course were overwhelming as I was completely out of my comfort zone, so give yourself the benefit of the doubt and don’t expect to pick everything up straight away.
-The first year is for self discovery and exploring, so trust the process!
+For me the first few months of the degree were overwhelming as I was completely out of my comfort zone, so give yourself the benefit of the doubt and don’t expect to pick everything up straight away.
+The first year is for self discovery and exploring, so trust the process.